mac-anthony/100daysofcode/css-tut/Readme.md

 3. its a good way to create bar charts

 4. its a very easier way to create equal height and columns

+FLEX CONTAINERS:

+flex grow: we use flex-grow to expand elements into the available space..

+flex-shrink : is just the opposite flex grow ,so instead of determining the rate at which they grow it determines the rate at which they shrink.